-How to apply for an SBA Disaster Loan
+How to Apply for a SBA Disaster Loan

-The fastest way to apply for the SBA Disaster Loan program is to fill out a loan application online.
-To do so, follow these steps:
+To apply for the SBA Disaster Loan program (for loans not related to COVID-19), follow these steps:

 - Register with the Federal Emergency Management Agency (FEMA): You must obtain a FEMA registration number before you begin the application process.
 To get one, call 1-800-621-3362 or visit DisasterAssistance.gov.

 - Gather information: On the application, you’ll need to provide your Social Security number, FEMA registration number, contact information, deed or lease information, insurance information, financial information, and employer identification number.
 You’ll also need to complete IRS Form 4506-T, which allows the SBA to access your tax returns.

 - Complete the application: Fill out the necessary information on the application, including a disaster declaration, and submit.